By Amber Hudson and Luke Sklar

 Show me an industry sector in this country that does NOT use the weather to explain their business results.
 You can pretty much set your watch to it: every year Mama Nature throws us a curve ball yet every business finds a way to blame the weather for the shortcomings.

-Is there empathy for patio owners, pool guys, flip flop sellers and purveyors of soccer balls?
+Is there empathy for patio owners, pool cleaners, flip flop sellers and purveyors of soccer balls?
 You bet.
 But people, don’t pull a Milli Vanilli and “blame it on the rain” – it’s time to quit it!

 - No one pays you for excuses, they pay you for answers